babel/awesome-babel/readme.md

  - [babel-plugin-transform-react-class-to-function](https://github.com/remcohaszing/babel-plugin-transform-react-class-to-function) - Transforms React class components into a function, if possible.
  - [babel-plugin-hoist-facc](https://github.com/strayiker/babel-plugin-hoist-facc) - Transforms function as child components to hoist the children function to highest scope.
  - [react-hiccup](https://github.com/callwait/babel-plugin-react-hiccup) - Hiccup syntax for React components.
+ - [babel-plugin-framer-x](https://github.com/eschaefer/babel-plugin-framer-x) - Removes Framer X markup from your components.
+Lets you use Framer X components in a Storybook or real application.

 ### Internationalization